MPprogramming.com

 Prolog is the best known programming language that supports logic programming.
 The computational model underlying LP is rooted in Predicate calculus.
 This is analogous to the Turing machine which is the computational model for the imperative paradigm.

-Castor v1.0 can be downloaded for free.
+Castor 1.1 is now available.
+The primary focus of v1.1 is to enrich Castor's support for general purpose programming and enable query expressions.
+Here is comprehensive list of new features.
+See the video covering the new features.
 Castor is distributed under the MIT license.
 Send your questions, feedback and technical contributions to roshan AT mpprogramming DOT c o m.

 Documentation :